 It didn’t take long to learn that his understanding of motivation was “carrot and stick” oriented.
 He believed that people give greater effort only when they are trying to achieve some sort of incentive or reward.
-Unfortunately, he as well as many other leaders, misunderstand motivation and are missing a very important element of human motivation.
+Unfortunately, he as well as many other leaders, misunderstand motivation and are missing a very important element of this complex concept.

 Yes, a person’s motivation can be increased when there is a reward linked to the behavior.
 This is certainly a tactic that can be effective.
 But it is limited.
 It’s actually very limited and can easily backfire on you.

 In his book Drive, Daniel Pink explains three types of motivational drives.
 Two of them are very familiar to us.
 The first drive is the biological drive of motivation which includes eating, drinking, and keeping ourselves safe from harm.

 The second drive is motivation through reward and punishment.
 This is foundational to human psychology and has been studied for decades.

 Then there is a third drive that is purpose-oriented and it drives us to do things that are interesting, fun, and congruent with our values.
 This drive is often overlooked because it takes work, time to understand and utilize it effectively.

 While the first drive is natural and automatic, the second drive has become the default thinking of too many company leaders.
 Over the past four or five decades, companies have plowed billions of dollars into reward and incentive programs.
 Unfortunately, many companies have realized that this approach is short-lived when applied as the only motivation system, and it comes with some major drawbacks.